docstomarkdown/docstomarkdown.github.io/src/content/post/convert-google-docs-to-markdown.md

 Google Docs is a collaborative online word processor that is part of Google Workspace.
 But it doesn't natively support exporting documents in Markdown format.

-**You can convert Google Docs to Markdown using the Docs to Markdown Pro add-on.**
+**You can convert Google Docs to Markdown using the Google Docs Editor Add-on "Docs to Markdown Pro".**

 In this tutorial, I'll show you how to export Google Docs to Markdown format using the Docs to Markdown Pro add-on and also what are the advanced features available in the add-on.